 I quickly realized, the oozing was actually banana that was sitting in the bottom of the bowl and that was never fully incorporated into the dough.
 Avoid the ooze by scraping the bottom of the bowl after mixing in the banana, making sure everything is evenly blended together.

-There are two ways you can freeze your leftovers - freezing the raw dough and freezing the fully-baked cookies.
-Freezing options are really nice if you have a lot of over ripe bananas and need to double/triple this recipe or if you just want to preserve your leftover banana bread cookies to enjoy for weeks to come!
+There are two ways you can freeze your leftovers - freezing the raw dough and freezing the fully-baked banana bread cookies.
+Freezing options are really nice if you have a lot of overripe bananas and need to double/triple this recipe or if you just want to preserve your leftover banana bread cookies to enjoy for weeks to come!

 Freezing your uncooked cookie dough:

 - Scoop and portion out your dough using a ¼th cup measure, then place the dough scoops on a freezer-safe plate or sheet pan.
 The key is to leave some space between the dough and not let them touch.
 Place the plate level in the freezer for at least 24 hours.

 2. Transfer the frozen cookie dough to a dated and labeled bag or container.
 The dough pieces can be touching but should be stored flat.
 Freeze for up to 2 months.
 When ready to bake, you can take the dough straight from the freezer to the oven, no need to thaw!
 Just add 5 extra minutes to the total bake time.

 Freezing fully baked banana bread cookies: